kp-nagar/Python_Flask_Webcam/README.md

-# python_webcam
+# Python_Flask_Webcam
-This is program to run webcam/CCTV in browser.
+This is program to run webcam/CCTV in browser using Flask framework.